-- 1. Never let a homophobic remark go uninterrupted.
+1. Never let a homophobic remark go uninterrupted.
 Prepare for the possibility that students will have strong reactions and make hostile or hateful comments.
 Intervene.
-Refer back to your classroom contract and explain why certain terms or phrases are inappropriate, and how they can be hurtful to LGBTQ students.
-For strategies, refer to our Speak Up guide. - 2.
-Prepare for the possibility that religion will arise as a topic.
-Do not send the message that a student's religion does not matter, or that they are not welcome to discuss this aspect of their identity.
-Rather, remind them that they cannot use their religion to justify the harassment of another student or a violation of your classroom contract. - 3.
-Never present LGBTQ identities as up for debate.
+Refer back to your classroom contract and explain why certain terms or phrases are inappropriate and how they can be hurtful to LGBTQ students.
+For strategies, refer to our Speak Up guide.

+2. Prepare for the possibility that religion will arise as a topic.
+Do not send the message that a student's religion does not matter or that they are not welcome to discuss this aspect of their identity.
+Rather, remind them that they cannot use their religion to justify the harassment of another student or a violation of your classroom contract.

+3. Never present LGBTQ identities as up for debate.
 A classroom debate on whether sexual orientation or gender identity is innate, by definition, violates a community agreement not to attack someone's identities.
+Similarly, do not label conversations or content about LGBTQ people or issues as "controversial," as this suggests people's identities are on the margins of acceptable conversation or that such a conversation carries risk.